mrmateuszcieslak/Contact-Management-System/README.md

 Logging in
 - The login form available on the contact.html page allows the user to access the to the application after entering the correct credentials.
-After correct login, the user is redirected to the main contact management panel. contacts.
+After correct login, the user is redirected to the main contact management panel contacts.

 Managing contacts